PERFECT baked chicken thighs that are juicy, with crispy skin and the most delicious spice rub. Find out the best way to bake them!

 - I would be hesitant to put a glass baking dish at 450°F, as it is getting close to the shatter point.
 Be sure to read the instructions that come with your glassware before trying this recipe.

 - Looking for more chicken thigh recipes?
-Try these Caprese Instant Pot Chicken Thighs, this Sticky Slow Cooker Honey Garlic Chicken Thighs, and these Slow Cooker Lemon Garlic Chicken Thighs
+Try these Caprese Instant Pot Chicken Thighs, this Sticky Slow Cooker Honey Garlic Chicken Thighs, these Slow Cooker Lemon Garlic Chicken Thighs, or this Baked Chicken Parmesan

 Perfect Baked Chicken Thighs